BethanyG/python-lab/labs/lab1.md

 `small_circle` is a *function*.
 A function does everything after the `:` symbol everytime you mention its name.

-So every time you give the command `small_circle()`, the computer will also run `turtle.circle(100)` for you.
+So every time you give the command `>>> small_circle()` at the prompt, the computer will also run `turtle.circle(100)` for you.

-Functions are handy when you have a lot of commands to give over and over again.
+Functions are handy when you have a lot of commands to repeat over and over again.
-You'll hurt your hands if you type too much!
+(You'll hurt your hands if you type too much!)
 So let's look back at that picture we drew.
 I was making a house.